 Low RTP Slots (Below 94%)

-Short sessions can still yield large wins due to high volatility
+Short periods of play can still produce large winning from high volatility

-However, over time, low RTP slots cost you more money per spin on average than high RTP alternatives.
+However eventually low RTP slot games will cost you more money on average for each spin compared to their high RTP counterparts.

 The 96% Benchmark

-In the online casino industry, 96% RTP is widely considered the standard benchmark for a fair slot.
-Most well-reviewed games sit at or above this threshold.
-When evaluating slots on any platform — from slot machines pages to individual reviews — 96% is the minimum you should generally aim for.
+In the world of online casinos, 96% RTP is commonly acknowledged as the standard benchmark for a fair slot.
+Great deals of highly reviewed games are at or above this level.
+When checking out slots on any site - from slot machines pages to individual reviews - 96% is the minimum that you should generally consider.

-Bonus Wagering Tip: When using a no deposit bonus or any promotional offer with wagering requirements, always choose the highest RTP slot available.
-A 96% RTP slot will burn through wagering requirements more efficiently than a 90% RTP slot, preserving more of your bonus balance.
+Extra Wagering Tip: When taking advantage of a [no deposit bonus](https://irishlucky. com/no-deposit-bonus/) or any other promotional offer with wagering requirements, it is a good idea to play the highest RTP slot available.
+More exactly, a 96% RTP slot will help meet wagering requirements more quickly than a 90% RTP slot, thereby keeping more of your bonus balance intact.

 Does RTP Guarantee Profit?

-Volatility (also called variance) is the measure of risk in a slot game.
-It describes how a slot distributes its payouts over time:
+Volatility, which is also referred to as variance, is a concept that quantifies the level of risk present in a slot game.
+It communicates how a slot honors its payouts through time:

 The Law of Large Numbers

-After 100 spins: actual RTP could be anywhere from 0% to 500%+ depending on luck
+After 100 spins: the RTP could be anywhere between 0% and 500%+ according to luck

-After 10,000 spins: results start approaching the theoretical RTP more closely
+After 10,000 spins: results start getting very close to the theoretical RTP

 The House Edge Is Always Present

-Progressive jackpots — when a jackpot climbs high enough, the total expected value (including jackpot contribution) can theoretically exceed 100%
+Getting a progressive jackpot if a jackpot goes very high, then the total expected value (including jackpot contribution) can theoretically be more than 100%

 Important: RTP is calculated over hundreds of millions of spins, spread across all players globally.
 Your individual session of even a few thousand spins represents a tiny, statistically insignificant sample.
 Never use RTP as a tool to predict whether you'll win in a specific session — it isn't designed for that purpose.